Last Updated on 30 January 2026 by Cycloscope

 Firefly work draws on decades of experience designing, crafting, riding, and racing custom bicycles.
 Before creating Firefly, they helped shape some of the most revered small frame builders in the world.

-They build roads, cross, commuters, mountains, and tours using carbon and titanium.
+They build roads, bridges, commuter routes, mountains, and tours using carbon and titanium.

 Breadwinner Cycles (Portland, Oregon)